dsccommunity/ConfigMgrCBDsc/README.md

   to the ADK WinPE Setup.
 - **[String] MdtMsiPath** _(Required)_: Specifies the path and filename to the MDT Setup.
+- **[String] InstallWindowsFeatures** : Specifies to install Windows Features needed for the SCCM install.
 - **[String] LocalAdministrators** : Specifies the accounts and/or groups you want to add to the local administrators group.
 - **[String] NoSmsOnDrives** : Specifies the drive letters of the drive you